Skip to content

 What We Liked

-• Still the strongest mainstream option for ancestry plus health in one account
+• Still the strongest mainstream option for ancestry plus health screening in one account

-• Ancestry tools are polished enough for casual and moderate buyers
+• Sample-collection workflow, dashboard, and ancestry tools are polished for casual and moderate buyers

 Worth Knowing

-• Not the best first buy for deeper family-history and records work
+• Not the best first buy for deep family-history or records-based genealogy

 Pricing & Plans